What’s the difference between a font and a typeface, and does it matter? The short answer is yes but context matters.

 The text you are reading right now uses a typeface called Alegreya:

-- This text uses a font style of regular (also called “roman”.) and a font weight of normal.
+- This text uses a font style of regular (also called “roman”.) and font-weight of normal.

 - This is italicized text